pass-culture/pass-culture-main/api/src/pcapi/core/offers/services/README.md

     - can only be set if provider exists
     - venue cannot already have another offer with the same id at provider
 * `name`: cannot contain EAN

+## Main categories

+* things: physical goods (eg books, CDs...)
+* digital things and show: podcast, e-book, audio streaming, recorded show...
+* activity: festival, concert, online event...

+### Warning

+Digital shows does look like some activities... however, there subcategory's definition have a significant difference: the latter are events (more on that later) and the former not.